baturinsky/xpedia2/README.md

 # xpedia2
+Check out https://baturinsky.com/xpedia for live version with N.1 XPiratez loaded in

 Sequel to https://github.com/baturinsky/xpedia

 I'm changing a lot of things around, so have created it as a separate ptoject.